pazell981/warp.js/README.md

 --Installation--

-Include script src tag at the bottom of page.
+Include jQuery script and script src tag for warp at the bottom of page.

 To use this script create a html div container with an id of "warpContainer" that holds the items.
 Each item should be be a div container with a "warp" class.
 Additional information should be held in a div with a class of "warp_desc" with in the parent warp div.